Is liver bad for cats?

 Cats can eat chicken breast, thighs, necks.
 The meat can be fed raw or cooked.

 Chicken necks are great for your cat’s dental hygiene.
 I give my cats necks 2-3 mornings a week.
 Never give your cat cooked chicken bones, including necks.
 Cooked chicken bones become very dry and brittle and can easily splinter inside your cat’s mouth or gastrointestinal tract.

 How to cook chicken for your cat

 Chicken can be boiled, steamed or cooked in the oven.
-Obviously, no seasoning or herbs should be added.
-You can either cook the chicken whole or cut up.
-If it is whole, cooking times may take longer.
+Do not add seasoning or herbs.
+Cook the chicken whole or cut up into pieces.
+If it is whole, cooking times will take longer.

 Bring a pot of water to the boil (just enough water to cook the chicken), add chicken, reduce heat, cover and cook for 10 minutes, or until cooked through.
 When feeding boiled chicken, you can add a little of the pan water to his food bowl along with the cooked chicken.

-Bring a pot of water to the boil, place chicken in a steamer, cover and cook for 10-15 minutes, or until cooked through.
+Bring a pot of water to the boil, place chicken in a steamer, cover and cook for 10-15 minutes, or until cooked.

-Preheat oven to 180-200C, line a baking dish with baking paper, add chicken, bake for 20 minutes, or until cooked through.
+Preheat oven to 180-200C, line a baking dish with baking paper, add chicken, bake for 20 minutes, or until cooked.

 Once cooked, allow cooling for a few minutes.

 I have given my own cats leftovers from a roast chicken, but make sure it isn’t overly seasoned and remove all bones.
 I don’t recommend feeding your cat fried chicken.